mikerockett/za-phone/readme.md

 +27 (11) 525 9500
 ```

-At the end of the day, gobbledygook-formatting (`+27 11/329.6200`) will be accepted, stripped, and validated. *But*, if the resulting number after stripping is not valid, then `check` will return `false`.
+At the end of the day, *gobbledygook*-formatting (`+27 11/329.6200`) will be accepted, stripped, and validated. *But*, if the resulting number after stripping is not valid, then `check` will return `false`.

 ### Output Formatting

 If the number is valid, you can then return the phone number in the format of your choosing.
-Available methods include those shown below:
+Available methods include:

 ```php
 print $phone->formatNational();